arista-netdevops-community/garp-varp-ethxmit/README.md

 $ python send_garp.py --help
 usage: send_garp.py [-h] [-a] [vlan]

-Send GARP packet in a VLAN or all VLANs.
+Send GARP packet in a VLAN, a list of VLANs or all VLANs configured.

 positional arguments:
-  vlan        VLAN in which the GARP should be send to.
+  vlan        Vlan in which the GARP should be sent to (ex: vlan100) or comma
+              separated list of VLANs (ex: vlan100,200).

 optional arguments:
   -h, --help  show this help message and exit